Lecture Recording FAQs

 What if I don't want a recording made available to students?

-Please email email@example.com as possible if you do not want a lecture published or if you would like a published lecture removed.
+Please email email@example.com as soon as possible if you do not want a lecture published or if you would like a published lecture removed.

 Why has my lecture not been published?